 U.S. federal agents have joined a team of international investigators to sift through the still smoking rubble of the that was the site of a four-day terrorist rampage, beginning the painstaking process of looking for clues about the attackers, officials said today.

-Calling the investigation an “elaborate process,” Joseph Ole Lenku,Wholesale Nike New York Jets Jersey, Kenya’s interior secretary, said investigators from the U.S. and INTERPOL were already on the scene looking for fingerprint, DNA and ballistic evidence.
+Calling the investigation an “elaborate process,” Joseph Ole Lenku,, Kenya’s interior secretary, said investigators from the U.S. and INTERPOL were already on the scene looking for fingerprint, DNA and ballistic evidence.

 He said the investigation of the site will take at least a week, but investigators did not expect to find a significant number of victims still trapped in the rubble.